Â

 Overview

 ALL Full-Time Students at King's are automatically enrolled into the KSU Health & Dental plan effective September 1st.
 No further action is needed, unless you wish to opt out.
-ALL Part- Time students who wish to opt into the KSU Health & Dental plan must complete the manual process online via studentbenefits.ca OR by physical form, which can be dropped off at our office or emailed to coordinator@ksu.ca
+ALL Part- Time students who wish to opt into the KSU Health & Dental plan must complete the manual process online via studentbenefits.ca OR by this form, which can be dropped off at our office or emailed to coordinator@ksu.ca

 Opting Out

 Once your opt-out has been approved you will receive a credit for the amount reimbursed.
 It will be placed on your account with the King’s Bursar’s office and will count against future charges (i.e. tuition fees).
+This process may take 1-2 weeks for the credit to reflect in your student account.

 Please make sure to provide details of your alternative health coverage plan that you will be using for the full academic year.
 All full- time Canadian students are legally required to be covered by a health insurance plan.